Liberty Column: History

-The column was renovated for the first time in 1850-51.
-It was dismantled in connection with the construction of the current Central Station and the Boulevard Line in the 1900s and a copy executed by the sculptor Kens Lunde was later installed 5 metres to the east of its original location.
+The foundation stone was set by Crown Prince Frederick on 21 September 1792 in the presence of several government ministers and the leaders of the reform movement.
 The adjacent streets Bernstorffsgade and Reventlowsgade, running on each their side of the central station, and Colbjørnsensgade, situated one block further to the west, were named for Andreas Peter Bernstorff, Christian Ditlev Frederik Reventlow and Christian Colbjørnsen, three of the driving forces behind the peasant reforms.
-In 1999, it was reinaugurated after another renovation.